 Unfortunately, the term “clear” sometimes gets used prematurely.
 An item has only cleared after your bank receives funds from the check writer’s bank.
 Bank employees might tell you that a check has cleared, and your bank’s computer systems might show that you have those funds available for withdrawal, but that doesn't necessarily mean you can spend the money risk-free.

 Most of the confusion around checks comes from bank policies and federal laws that allow you to spend money before a check really clears.
 Banks are required to make a portion of your deposit available quickly—usually the first $200 or, on certain official checks, $5,000—and they might need to release the remaining funds after several business days.
-This only means you have access to the money.
-It does not mean the funds have arrived from the check writer’s bank.
+But that policy might prematurely provide access to the money.
+It does not mean the funds successfully arrived from the check writer’s bank.

-If a check bounces, the bank will reverse the deposit to your account—even if you've spent some or all of the money from that deposit.
-If you don't have enough money in your account to cover the reversal, you’ll have a negative account balance and you could start bouncing other payments and racking up fees.
+If a check bounces, the bank reverses the deposit to your account—even if you already spent some or all of the money from that deposit.
+If you don't have enough money in your account to cover the reversal, you end up with a negative account balance, and you could start bouncing other payments and racking up fees.
 Ultimately, you are responsible for deposits you make to your account, and you’re the one at risk.

-You are protected from certain types of errors and fraud, but that protection does not cover bad checks that you deposit.
-To get your money back, you'd have to go after whoever gave you the bad check.
+You are protected from certain types of errors and fraud, but that protection typically does not cover bad checks that you deposit.
+To get your money back, you may have to go after whoever gave you the bad check.

-There are a few ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
+There are several ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
 First, the longer you wait to spend the money, the better your chances.
 In many cases, a few weeks to a month is more than enough time to wait.
-Most checks from banks inside of the United States will clear—or bounce—within a few business days.
+Most checks from banks inside of the United States should clear—or bounce—within a few business days, but exceptions are possible.